 Invest in watches.
 Different sizes, shapes, colours and styles; unless you’re loaded, you can buy inexpensive watches and ring the changes.

 Something new and with bling, or something just new, is often more youthful than wearing family heirlooms.
-Yes, they are lovely, but in some instances, they may belong in a safe or a drawer until you’re old enough to wear them – around ninety perhaps?
+Yes, they are lovely, but in some instances, they may belong in a safe or a drawer until you’re old enough to wear them – around 90 perhaps?
 Unless you are in love with them and they “work,” set them aside for now.

 Sometimes, antique jewellery, and especially Victorian, is too fine in appearance for strong women of a certain age!

 Brooches are one of my personal favourites; especially some of the late Victorian brooches with teensy seed pearls and garnets.
-Don’t forget some of the wonderful paste brooches from the fifties; if you have some that are original, wear them.
+Don’t forget some of the wonderful paste brooches from the 50s; if you have some that are original, wear them.
 Brooches are another of those items that can turn something a little ho-hum into a style statement!

 If you don’t have any, get some colourful scarves – there are so many ways to wear them!
 They are elegant and stylish, and a casual scarf can even dress up a t-shirt with jeans!
 By the way, for that true Parisian chic, tie your cardigan around your neck and not around your waist!
 Very casual, very scarf-like and it looks great with a t-shirt and jeans.